The Lord of the Rings Tarot

 I think this mainly because of the artwork, which is generally very good.
 It is done in a style reminiscent of fantasy art calendars.
 The scenes depicted are meant to be straight out of the Lord of the Rings

 or the Hobbit

-, and will be recognizable to Tolkien fans (with some obvious additions, and in the artist's own perception of the story).
+, and should generally be recognizable to Tolkien fans (with some obvious and sometimes unusual additions, and in the artist's own perception of the story).
 Departing from the traditional tarot, each card is framed with an image of a stone wall, which is hung with a wooden board where the title sits.
 At the bottom of each card is another wooden board, with a line of text describing the actions of the card.
 This is part of what I feel is "D&D-ish" about the deck.
 But, to me it works well.
 No one speaking about Tolkien's works can draw a reader in as well as he could, but these cards at least make the effort to.

 The Lord of the Rings